T-Pau/Joyride/README.md

 This displays the 5 digital input lines, and the two analog potentiometers as values from 0 to 255.

-For port 1, it also displays the lightpen coordinates.
+For port 1, it also displays the light pen coordinates.

 ## Userport Joystick Adapter